devbret/website-internal-links/README.md

 ## Troubleshooting

 If working with GitHub codespaces, you may have to:

 - `python -m nltk.downloader punkt_tab`

-    - reattempt steps 7 - 10
+- Then reattempt steps 7 - 10.

-All else fails, contact the maintainer on here or via LinkedIn.
+If all else fails, please contact the maintainer here on GitHub or via LinkedIn.

 Cheers!